eleme/Mess/README.md

     ignoreProguard 'com.jakewharton:butterknife'
 }
 ```

+If you are using AAPT2, please disable AAPT2 by setting `android.enableAapt2=false` in your gradle.properties file.

 As a result, the Butter Knife's proguard configuration will be ignored.
 And those activities, views, fragments will be obfuscated by Mess.